First Steps to Managing the Cluster

 image: nginx:latest

-And now the Service can be accessed publicly by authorized Users via their browsers over the public URL https://first-service.<DOMAIN>
+And now, authorized Users can publicly access the Service via their browsers at the public URL https://first-service.<DOMAIN>

-Octelium can also totally expose a Service for anonymous access.
-This allows you to effectively use Octelium as a self-hosted PaaS or a hosting platform where you can publicly expose HTTP-based Services to the public internet whose upstreams might be running anywhere or be deployed as managed containers as we have seen earlier.
+Octelium can also fully expose a Service for anonymous access.
+This allows you to effectively use Octelium as a self-hosted PaaS or a hosting platform where you can publicly expose HTTP-based Services to the public internet.
+Such Services' upstreams might be running anywhere or be deployed as managed containers as we have seen earlier.
 You can read more about the anonymous access mode here.
 Here is an example:

 1